Pembina River Provincial Park

 Pembina River Provincial Park is a provincial park in central Alberta, Canada.

 It is located between the towns of Entwistle and Evansburg, a short distance from the Yellowhead Highway.
 The short 16A highway spur crosses the southern edge of the park, which is developed along the gorges of the Pembina River.
-The gorges cut in sandstone reach 62m in height, and were formed during the glaciation.
+The gorges cut in sandstone reach 62 meter in height and were formed during the glaciation.

 Activities

 Birding and camping are the most common activities in the park.
-Water related sports like fishing, canoeing and tubing are also popular.
+Water-related sports like fishing, canoeing and tubing are also popular.